mrzzy/hydra/README.md

 Deploy & manage multiple Shadowsocks proxies from one place.

 ## Features
 - Automated proxy deployment facilitates the quick spin up of new proxies if one is blocked.
 - Centrally manage multiple proxy deployments from one place.
 - User friendly Web user interface.
+- Sane defaults.
+Shadowsocks cipher `2022-blake3-aes-256-gcm` takes advantage of hardware acceleration [^1].

 ## Design
 ```mermaid